 With omicron’s extreme infectiousness and the number of COVID-19 cases and hospitalizations skyrocketing across the U.S. to record levels – hospitals and staff are struggling to provide the same standard of care for patients.
-The immense strain is requiring hospitals enact crisis standards of care and mobilizing National Guard members to bolster an overwhelmed and depleted health care workforce.
+The immense strain is requiring hospitals to enact crisis standards of care and mobilize National Guard members to bolster an overwhelmed and depleted healthcare workforce.

 In addition to activating crisis plans, hospitals are seeking additional funding with the help of the Hospital Preparedness Program (HPP) provided by the U.S. Department of Health and Human Services (HHS) Office of the Assistant Secretary for Preparedness and Response (ASPR).